Health Insurance Marketplace Updates

 - If you are a NEW C.A.R. member, you have a 60 day window to enroll for coverage.
 The new member enrollment period begins on the day you join C.A.R. and ends on the 60th day of membership.

-- If you are an existing C.A.R. member, but have experienced a qualifying event, you can join the C.A.R. group plan within 30 days of your qualifying event.
+- If you have been a C.A.R. member for longer than 60 days, but have experienced a qualifying event, you can join the C.A.R. group plan within 30 days of your qualifying event.

 - Here are links to the C.A.R.
 Health Plan pages, where you will find rates, benefits and enrollment forms: